xianlinbox/daily_practise/aws-solution-architect/design-security-strategy copy.md

 - only policy type that does not use the JSON policy document structure
 - cannot grant permissions to entities within the same account
 - support service: S3/VPC/EFS/SQS/Directory Service/CloudFront
+- support rate-based rule to track the number of web requests that are allowed by each client IP.
+- OAI is a special CloundFront user, design for prevent access to S3. not for API Gateway.

 ### Policy Evaluation